nabeelvalley/docs/content/pages/blog/2026/10-09/website-revision-7-part-1-architecture.md

 Based on the main issues I ran into, I chose spend some time solving the two main problems I encountered:

-1. HTML Parsing and Manipulation - I couldn't find a good Gleam library that supported parsing transformation in a straightforward way so I built [`mellie`](https://mellie.hexdocs.pm/). `mellie` works on JavaScript and Erlang and uses the [`htmgrrrl`](https://htmgrrrl.hexdocs.pm/) and [`htmlparser2`](https://www.npmjs.com/package/htmlparser2) libraries on their respective targets to support HTML parsing anywhere that Gleam (currently) runs
+1. HTML Parsing and Manipulation - I couldn't find a good Gleam library that supported parsing transformation in a straightforward way so I built `[mellie](https://mellie.hexdocs.pm/)`. `mellie` works on JavaScript and Erlang and uses the `[htmgrrrl](https://htmgrrrl.hexdocs.pm/)` and `[htmlparser2](https://www.npmjs.com/package/htmlparser2)` libraries on their respective targets to support HTML parsing anywhere that Gleam (currently) runs
-2. Composition - The composition problem was big enough that I ended up making [`charge`](https://charge.hexdocs.pm/) which is composable, component-based static site generator for Gleam (with Node.js runtime)
+2. Composition - The composition problem was big enough that I ended up making `[charge](https://charge.hexdocs.pm/)` which is composable, component-based static site generator for Gleam (with Node.js runtime)

 I've since re-written the site to use my new libraries.
 My current challenge is trying to make it fast enough and create some kind of dev-server that is able to reload the site generator pipeline and run it when files (content or source code) are changed

 ## Next Up

 As outlined before, I plan to have a few posts in this series.
-My immediate next post will talk about how to actually create a page using `charge` so keep an eye out for that
+My immediate next post will talk about how to actually create a page using `mellie` so keep an eye out for that

 ## Closing